STAT545-UBC-hw-2019-20/stat545-hw-luluxpei/README.md

 Outside of school, I am a huge adventure-bug; swimming in oceans, hiking up mountains, camping in forests - that's my kind of life!
 You really can't get much better than Vancouver to satisfy all your spontaneous weekend getaway needs.
 It's the perfect city for all things outdoorsy!

-As someone who always seeks positive growth through any and all situations, I'll leave you with one of my favourite quotes:
+As someone who seeks positive growth through any and all situations, I'll leave you with one of my favourite quotes:
 > **_"Do not dwell on the past, do not dream of the future, concentrate the mind on the present moment."_**